nleethochawalit/GLACiAR2-master/README.md

 Overview
 ----------

-``GLACiAR2`` is an open-source python3 tool for simulations of source recovery and completeness in galaxy surveys.
+``GLACiAR2`` is an open-source python3 tool for injection-recovery simulations that determine completeness in galaxy surveys.
-It's an updated version of GLACiAR (https://arxiv.org/abs/1805.08985, https://github.com/danielacarrasco/GLACiAR).
+It's an updated version of GLACiAR developped by Carrasco et al. 2018 (https://arxiv.org/abs/1805.08985, https://github.com/danielacarrasco/GLACiAR).

 Requirements
 ----------

-To install ``GLACiAR2``, users should download the source from GitHub.

 Python and SExtractor are required to run the program.
 We also recommend DS9 to visualise the images.

-We suggest users download Anaconda https://www.anaconda.com/download/ which includes all the softwares needed to run ``GLACiAR``.
+We suggest users to download Anaconda https://www.anaconda.com/download/ which includes all the softwares needed to run ``GLACiAR``.

 ``GLACiAR2`` uses a module that may not be included in most python installations, which is pysysp.
+User may need to edit the source code of pysysp so that it is compatible with python3.

 Running GLACiAR
 ----------